LuccaSA/lucca-front/README.md

 ### Import scss and overrides

-Import Lucca Front in src/style.scss
+Import Lucca Front in src/style.scss (or your main scss file):

 ```
 @import "~@lucca-front/scss/src/main.overridable.scss";
 ```

-In angular-cli.json, edit your style path and add the path of your overrides folder
+In angular-cli.json, edit your style path and add the path of your overrides folder:

 ```
 "apps": [